You are not alone. A lot of pet parents decide to groom their pets themselves.

 Err…sorry to interrupt.
-But let’s take a quick glimpse at the best dog hair dryers in 2018.
+But let’s take a quick glimpse at the best dog hair dryers.

 Pet parents who frequently visit groomers might be familiar with the Flying Pig force dryer.
 This beast of a machine is a common sight in many-a-grooming shop where it makes short work of drying large dogs with long, flowing locks.

 At home, this will take your pet from dripping wet to dry as a bone in minutes.

 Built like a tank

 The Flying Pig force dryer is built like tank.
 There’s a lot of steel on this unit and rightly so because large wet canines make for a messy affair and chances are that this might get tumbled over more than once.